TikTok CEO grilled by skeptical lawmakers on safety, content - KESQ

 “Let me state this unequivocally: ByteDance is not an agent of China or any other country,” Chew said.

-TikTok has been dogged by claims that its Chinese ownership means user data could end up in the hands of the Chinese government or that it could be used to promote narratives favorable to the country’s Communist leaders.
+Nevertheless, the company has been dogged by claims that its Chinese ownership means user data could end up in the hands of the Chinese government or that it could be used to promote narratives favorable to the country’s communist leaders.

-ByteDance admitted in December that it fired four employees last summer who accessed data on two journalists and people connected to them while attempting to uncover the source of a leaked report about the company.
+Concerns about the platform increased when ByteDance admitted in December that it fired four employees last summer who accessed data on two journalists, and people connected to them, while attempting to uncover the source of a leaked report about the company.

-For its part, TikTok has been trying to distance itself from its Chinese origins, saying 60% percent of ByteDance is owned by global institutional investors such as Carlyle Group.
+Aware of its weakness, TikTok has been trying to distance itself from its Chinese origins, saying 60% of ByteDance is owned by global institutional investors such as Carlyle Group.

 “Ownership is not at the core of addressing these concerns,” Chew said.

-China has also said it would oppose any U.S. attempts to force ByteDance to sell the app.
+But for many others, it is.
+The Biden administration has reportedly demanded TikTok’s Chinese owners sell their stakes in the company to avoid a nationwide ban.
+China has said it would oppose those attempts.
+Meanwhile, Secretary of State Anthony Blinken said at a separate committee hearing Thursday that he believes TikTok is a security threat, and “should be ended one way or another.”

-In one of the most dramatic moments, Republican Rep. Kat Cammack played a TikTok video that showed a shooting gun with a caption that included the House committee holding the hearing, with the exact date before it was formally announced.
+In one of the most dramatic moments of the hearing, Republican Rep. Kat Cammack played a TikTok video showing a shooting gun with a caption that included the House committee, with the exact date before it was formally announced.

 “You expect us to believe that you are capable of maintaining the data security, privacy and security of 150 million Americans where you can’t even protect the people in this room,” Cammack said.

-TikTok spokesperson Ben Rathe said the company on Thursday removed the violent video aimed at the committee and banned the account that posted it.
+TikTok said the company on Thursday removed the video and banned the account that posted it.

+Concerns about what kind of content Americans encounter online, or how their data is collected by technology companies, isn’t new.
+Congress has been wanting to curtail the amount of data tech companies collect on consumers through a national privacy law, but those efforts have failed.

 “American social companies don’t have a good track record with data privacy and user security,” he said.
 “Look at Facebook and Cambridge Analytica, just one example.”